huawei-noah/SMARTS/ultra/docs/curriculum_learning.md

   - `--curriculum-scenarios-root-dir` : Specify the directory where the curriculum tasks (config files) are stored (default is ultra/scenarios).
   - `--curriculum-scenarios-save-dir` : Specify the directory to save the scenarios in.
 Default is to save the scenarios inside it's respective task directory (default is None).

+> The base tools which are needed for implementing curriculum learning in ULTRA are completed, however with continuos progress on the research front, these tools will be subjected to change